Albert Pike Memorial: Damage and subsequent actions

 On June 19, 2020, after weeks of protests in response to the murder of George Floyd in Minneapolis, protesters using rope and chains toppled the Pike statue, doused it with a flammable liquid and ignited it.
 After several minutes, local police intervened, extinguished the flames, and left the scene.
 The following day the National Park Service removed the statue.
-The pedestal was covered in graffiti that but later cleaned.
+The pedestal was covered in graffiti but was later cleaned.

 Although Norton had been a strong proponent of removing the statue, after its toppling, she clarified: "I would like these statues to be placed in museums, and the history of the statue told so that we don't lose this moment in history.
 We don't want to obliterate our history.
 The way to keep that history alive so we can never repeat this kind of history again."
 In response to the statue being toppled, President Donald Trump tweeted: "The D.C. police are not doing their job as they watch a statue be ripped down & burn.
 These people should be immediately arrested.
 A disgrace to our Country!"
 Because the memorial is in a federal park, it is under the jurisdiction of the NPS and United States Park Police, not the local police.

-On July 2, 2020, the United States Department of Justice (DOJ) announced the arrest and charging of a man who had helped destroy the Pike statue by pulling it from its base and setting it on fire.
+On July 2, 2020, the United States Department of Justice (DOJ) announced the arrest and charging of a man who had helped destroy the Pike statue.
 The DOJ's complaint alleged that the man had been captured on video dousing the statue with a flammable liquid, igniting it as it lay on the ground, and using the fire to light a cigarette.
-The DOJ also charged the man with being among a crowd of rioters that on June 22 had unsuccessfully attempted to topple Clark Mills' 1852 bronze equestrian statue of Andrew Jackson in Lafayette Square in President's Park, directly north of the White House.
-The DOJ alleged that the man was seen on video climbing up onto the federally-owned Jackson statue and affixing a rope that was then used to try to pull the statue down.
-In 2025, the NPS reinstalled the refurbished Pike statue in keeping with historic preservation and executive orders by Trump.
+However, the charges were later dropped.
+In 2025, the NPS reinstalled the refurbished Pike statue in keeping with historic preservation laws and executive orders by Trump.